omeatai/Personal2/src-python-django-flask-sql/python/04-Pandas-Exercises.md

 <details>
 <summary>2B.
 Solution: Read Data from CSV and Excel files </summary>

-# Task: Read Data from CSV and Excel files
+# Solution: Read Data from CSV and Excel files

 ## Solution 1: Using Python